 How are Microchips Implanted?

 Your Glen Allen veterinarian can easily and painlessly implant a microchip during a routine pet wellness exam.
 After placing a microchip in a hypodermic needle, your vet injects the microchip between your pet's shoulder blades.
 There is no need to anesthetize pets for implantation of a microchip.
 Once under the skin, microchips do not need to be replaced since they do not contain moving parts or batteries.
 Also, microchipping does not cause adverse physical effects.
 In fact, out of the millions of pet’s microchipped, only very few experience a minor problem involving migration of microchips from the original site of implantation.

 Does Microchipping Really Help Reunite Pet Owners with Lost Pets?

 The American Veterinary Medical Association cites a study finding dogs that weren't microchipped were reunited with owners about 21 percent of the time.
 Alternately, dogs with microchips were reunited with owners 53 percent of the time.
 Owners of microchipped cats were reunited with their felines nearly 40 percent of the time.
 In cases where microchipped pets were not returned to owners, the study stated this was due to incorrect or missing owner information contained in the database.

-Get Your Pet Microchipped Today with Our Local Veterinarian
+Get Your Pet Microchipped Today with Our Richmond Area Veterinarian